Making Good Happen for

 people on SSI/SSDI

 In our ongoing mission to provide employment and training opportunities to people with disabilities or other barriers to employment, Goodwill offers the Ticket-to-Work (TTW) Program.
-Ticket-to-Work supports career development for Social Security Disability beneficiaries ages 18 through 64 who want to work.
+Ticket-to-Work supports career development for Social Security Insurance (SSI) and Social Security Disability Insurance (SSDI) beneficiaries ages 18 through 64 who want to work.
 This voluntary program is free and helps people with disabilities progress toward financial independence.

 Currently receiving SSI or SSDI benefits, ages 18 through 64, able to meet the essential functions of the program/job with or without reasonable accommodations, and willing to job search on a weekly basis.